sparkfabrik/company-playbook/content/working-at-sparkfabrik/hiring-from-abroad.md

 ### Language barrier

 SparkFabrik is a place where friendly and healthy relationships flourish.
-Despite being remote, we invest in moments of socialization, organizing online coffee-breaks, internal talks, all-hands meetings and encouraging every new sparker to get to know her colleagues, not only working on the projects.
+Despite being remote, we invest in moments of socialization, organizing online coffee-breaks, internal talks, all-hands meetings and encouraging every new sparker to get to know their colleagues, not just working on projects.

 Despite we can 100% work in English, many casual conversation still happen in Italian and that may be also the case during more officials events like all-hands meetings or some internal talk, depending on the context and topic.